9gag-open-source/react-native-snackbar-dialog/README.md

 <br />Some operations like taking a screenshot require the message to show immediately.
 Using this method will not change the queue order.

 - `SnackBar.actions.dismiss()`
-<br />Adding this action to the props `onDismiss` in root container tells Redux to dequeue the next item according to priority.
-Every `onConfirm` and `onCancel` props action will trigger `onDismiss` callback.
+<br />Adding this action to the props `onAutoDismiss` in root container tells Redux to dequeue the next item according to priority.
+Or adding it manually to `onConfirm` and `onCancel` props action to control the flow of show/hide.

 ### Example